olillevik/skatteetaten.github.io/OpenShift/index.md

  * Base Images: A set of Alpine Linux based Docker Images that all our applications are built from

 Coming sections will describe these components in more detail.

-## How the Norwegian Tax Administration is Organized for Software Development

-TODO: To make sense of the features of the Aurora Console and AOC we need to describe how we are organized; projects the Line, applications/micro services, environments, Common Components, etc.

 ## Image Build Process